isc-projects/stork/doc/user/install.rst

 The ``up`` and ``down`` commands have an optional ``-t`` parameter that specifies the desired schema version.
-It is useful when debugging database migrations or downgrading to one of the earlier Stork versions.
+It is useful when debugging database migrations or downgrading to an earlier Stork version.

 .. code-block:: console

-    $ # migrate up version 25
+    $ # migrate up to version 25
     $ stork-tool db-up -t 25
     $ # migrate down back to version 17
     $ stork-tool db-down -t 17